 We recently announced an exciting new addition to the IBM Decisions community.
 IBM Decision Manager Open Edition, formerly available as Red Hat Decision Manager, is now part of the IBM Business Automation portfolio.

 A platform for developing containerized microservices and applications that automate business decisions, Decision Manager includes business rules management and complex event processing.
-Decision Manager is fully open source, using code from the DROOLS and Kogito projects, and provides a cost-effective solution for Java developers who want control and flexibility to author, test, deploy, and monitor business rules and logic for departmental use.
+Decision Manager is fully open source, using code from the DROOLS and Kogito projects, and provides a powerful solution for Java developers who want control and flexibility to author, test, deploy, and monitor business rules and logic.

-It has a simple and cost-effective licensing model, provides DMN compliance for portability and interoperability, and an embeddable authoring environment.
+It has a simple and cost-effective licensing model and provides DMN compliance for portability and interoperability, plus an embeddable authoring environment.

 Note: for organizations that are also in need of process automation software, these capabilities are also available in IBM Process Automation Manager Open Edition.

 IBM Decision Manager Open Edition, a standalone offering, complements our existing decisions offerings: